wesen/WriteHERE/ttmp/2025-04-21/01-todo.md

 - [ ] add events when nodes are computed / scheduled / created in engine.py (forward_one_step_not_parallel)
 - [x] add run started event
-- [ ] Add lllm call id to link completed to started + tool calls to parent
+- [ ] Add llm call id to link completed to started + tool calls to parent
 - [ ] pass execution context to tool_calls
 - [ ] What is Layer number?

 ## UI stuff

 - [x] Show more of the metadata fields now that context has been extended
-- [ ] Clicking on a node shows all the events associated with that node
+- [x] Clicking on a node shows all the events associated with that node
 - [ ] Potentially also more state information about the results

 - [ ] Make the graph scrollable + filterable